julien-poivret/SSH_basic/README.md

 your login file, futher more a warning is triggered in case of error before save as protection ! read well the escape key for qiting without saving the instructions !

-* then loggout & login your session for update the server status.
+* Then loggout & login your session for update the server status.

-* now you have type your password only one time by session !!!
+* Now you have type your password only one time by session !!!

 * Now for security purpose you have to log on server via $ ssh username@serverip once then type sudo apt update (or anything else in sudo only one time !)